 Contact a Fayetteville Personal Injury Attorney for a Free Consultation

 Motorcyclists have a responsibility to follow the rules of the road like every other motorist.
 If you have been injured in an accident caused by a reckless or negligent motorcyclist, you may be able to file a legal claim to compensate you for any losses you sustained.
 Our lawyers are dedicated to helping people injured in motor vehicle accidents recover the full value of their injuries.
-To schedule a free consultation with one of our personal injury attorneys, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our personal injury attorneys, call Shane Smith Law today at (770) 487-8999.